 Weight Shift is Key to Efficient Functional Movement

 It goes without saying that you can only move naturally if you the body weight is shifted properly.
 Dancing and Beyond focuses on learning and changing positions with a proper weight shift.
 In order to transfer the weight efficiently specific joints and muscles must work in a coordinated fashion and all elements of coordination have to be brought into play.
-I was able to define certain elements of coordination and functional movement related to various ballroom dances to establish a proper sequence of the weight shift.
+I was able to define certain elements of functional movement related to various ballroom dances to establish a proper sequence of the weight shift.

 It is not widely understood that you have to shift the center of body weight located about two inches below the belly button in the pelvis region.
 This is key area for efficient movement and if it is not properly activated the movement will not be functional.
 Shifting the center of body weight includes certain elements and cannot be done through a series of exercises by a high volume of unconscious repetition.
-As I kept learning human movement system I discovered that the body is programmed and designed to shift weight naturally between different positions if all weight shift elements work together efficiently.
+As I kept learning human movement system, I discovered that the body is programmed and designed to shift the center of body weight naturally between different positions if all weight shift elements work together efficiently.

-Also, this training approach of functional movement will make the body healthier and more coordinated to be used outside the dancing such as running, swimming, weight lifting, basketball, hockey, soccer, tennis, golf, baseball and any human movement related activity.
+Also, this training approach of functional movement will make the body healthier and more coordinated to be used outside the dancing such as running, swimming, weight lifting, basketball, hockey, soccer, tennis, golf, baseball and any human movement related to any physical activity.
 This philosophy of functional movement proved to be effective not only to improve dancing.
 I incorporate dancing movements when designing a personal training fitness program for a new client.
-Training dancing movements make the body functional and lay the foundation to build functional and physical fitness.
+Training dancing movements makes the body functional and lay the foundation to build functional and physical fitness.